IgorBuchelnikov/ObservableComputations/README.md

 * [Reactive Extensions](https://github.com/dotnet/reactive) is abstracted from event specific and event semantics: it is framework for processing all possible events.
 Reactive Extensions handles all events in the same way and all specifics are only in user code.
 ObservableComputations is focused to [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) events only and brings great benefit processing these events.
 * [Reactive Extensions](https://github.com/dotnet/reactive) library provides the stream of events.
 ObservableComputations library provides not only the stream of data change events, but currently computed data.

 Some of the tasks that you solved using [Reactive Extensions](https://github.com/dotnet/reactive) are now easier and more efficient to solve using ObservableComputations.
 You can use ObservableComputations separately or in cooperation with [Reactive Extensions](https://github.com/dotnet/reactive).
-Cooperation with Reactive Extentions will be needed:
+Observable Computations will not replace [Reactive Extensions](https://github.com/dotnet/reactive):
 * when processing events not related to data (for example, keystrokes), especially when combining these events;
 * when working with asynchronous operations;
-* when time related processing of events (Throttle, Delay).
+* when time related processing of events (Throttle, Delay) needed.

 This guide contains [example](#isconsistent-property-and-inconsistency-exception) of cooperation of ObservableComputations with [Reactive Extensions](https://github.com/dotnet/reactive).